Deepnika/blog/about.markdown

 ---
 layout: page
 title: About
+nameontop: About this Blog
 permalink: /about/
+description: Story of "The Spindle of Necessity" and how it came to be.
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)